stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 ]);
 ```

 So, that thing is pretty legit.
-All of these tasks are defined inside of `Gruntfile.js`, so feel free to poke and tweak around to tailor the experience to your needs.
-It's highly likely you won't need to do any customization at all, but it's there if you need to!
+All of these tasks are defined inside of `Gruntfile.js`, so feel free to poke and tweak around to customize your application's build.
+It's highly likely you won't need to do any customization at all, but it's there if you need to.

-One other thing. `grunt build` is actually wrapped inside of another task.
+Oh, one other thing. `grunt build` is actually wrapped inside of another task.

 ### `grunt`